 The most important question indeed!
 Well there are two ways to invest in the index:

 - Exchange Traded Funds (ETF)

 Apart from the above 3 funds, a new index fund from DSP is going to be launched.
 However, it is wise not to buy a

-You can buy index funds from a distributor or you can buy it directly online.
-Distributors will sell you the Regular plan whose expense ratio is little higher than Direct option.
+You can buy index funds from a distributor or you can buy them directly online.
+Distributors will sell you the Regular plan whose expense ratio is a little higher than the Direct option.
 You can buy the Direct plan online directly from the fund house or from other platforms such as MyCams or Zerodha’s Coin.

 You also have the option to buy ETFs.
 Unlike Index funds, ETFs lie in your Demat account and can be sold anytime when the market is open.
 The expense ratios of ETFs are lower than index funds.
 The following options are available.

 Reliance ETF Junior BeES

 SBI ETF Nifty Next 50 Fund